themill/wiz/doc/tutorial/project.rst

-It is now possible to start :term:`Maya` anywhere under the project folder to include all TD SVN scripts and modules.
+It is now possible to start :term:`Maya` anywhere under the project folder to include all :term:`TD SVN` scripts and modules.

 .. code-block:: console